undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Respect

-Mikulov is a working wine town and a Czech-Austrian border community with a complex 20th-century history.
-The expulsion of the German-Moravian population in 1945 under the Beneš decrees emptied 80%+ of the town's population and the surrounding villages — this history is documented but is not a casual conversation topic.
-The Jewish quarter is a working memorial; do not photograph the cemetery without permission and do not enter outside guided-tour hours.
-The Pálava Protected Landscape Area is sensitive limestone karst with a relict steppe flora — stay on marked trails, do not pick orchids, do not collect rocks or fossils.
-The vineyards on the Pálava slopes are private property in active production; do not walk through vineyard rows during the May-October growing season.
-Mikulov is a small town with a sophisticated wine-tourism economy; reservations at the better cellars are expected, especially in vintage season.
+The 1945 expulsion of the German-Moravian population under the Beneš decrees emptied 80%+ of this town and its surrounding villages.
+That history is documented here, and it is not a casual conversation topic.
+The Jewish quarter functions as a living memorial: do not photograph the cemetery without permission, and do not enter outside guided-tour hours.
+The Pálava Protected Landscape Area is sensitive limestone karst with a relict steppe flora.
+Stay on the marked trails and leave the orchids in the ground; take no rocks or fossils.
+The vineyards on the Pálava slopes are private property in active production, so keep out of the rows during the May-October growing season.
+Mikulov is a small town with a sophisticated wine-tourism economy, and the better cellars expect reservations, above all in vintage season.

 Practical notes